4 things Cypress-Fairbanks ISD parents should know for the upcoming school year

 3. Cypress Fairbanks Swim Club

-In February CFISD swimmers earned the championship medal and six other top-10 finishes at the ULL Swimming and Diving Class 6A meet in Austin.
+In February CFISD swimmers earned the championship medal and six other top-10 finishes at the UIL Swimming and Diving Class 6A meet in Austin.

 4. Job opportunity